PooyehA/Deep-LASI/docs/source/installation.rst

 System compatibility
 ------------

 Deep-Lasi is compatible with Windows and Mac OS.
 It has been extensively tested for Mac OS x86 systems.
-For new Macs using the M1 or M2 CPUs, the deep learning features are not available until MathWorks releases a native MATLAB version for the M1 and M2 architectures.
+For new Macs using the M1 or M2 CPUs, the deep learning features are not available until MathWorks releases a native MATLAB version.
+Deep-LASI can still be used using Parallels on M1/M2 Macs.
 Deep-LASI has not been installed on a Linux systems so far.
 If you encounter any problem, please get in touch with us via the *Issue forum*.